 Welcome to Strathmore High School.
 I hope that you find the information in this booklet helpful as you begin to make choices for high school and your future.
-This past year has been a return to in person learning and to the day-to-day rigors of being in class.
+At Strathmore High School, our mission is "Empowering a community of accomplished and caring citizens".
+We will instill the habits that will make you successful in your future.